 At a local restaurant near the hotel, we’ll have a plated meal including dessert, plus coffee, tea, water; other beverages available for purchase.

-Following dinner, our Study Leader will guide an optional walk along the river for those who'd like to continue exploring the area.
+Following dinner, our Group Leader will guide an optional walk along the river for those who'd like to continue exploring the area.
 The remainder of the evening will be at leisure.